Pease pudding: Recipe

 Generally, recipes for pease pudding involve steeping soaked split yellow peas in stock (traditionally ham hock stock) and cooking them for around 40 minutes.
 The resulting mush is then blended with other ingredients, which depend on the variation.
 The oldest known written recipe for something similar to pease pudding involves saffron, nutmeg and a little cinnamon in the blending process; modern recipes sometimes beat in an egg at this point to act as an extra binding agent.

 In popular culture

 Pease pudding is featured in a nursery rhyme, "Pease Porridge Hot".

 The song "Food, Glorious Food" from the 1960s West End and Broadway musical (and 1968 film) Oliver! has a lyric extolling pease pudding.

 In The Princess and the Goblin, Curdie takes bread and pease pudding with him for sustenance when he goes to spy on the King's house.

-A discussion on pease pudding features in the first episode of the BBC TV soap opera EastEnders.

-Pease pudding also featured in Geordie Shore season 16 episode 10 as the cast members handed out leaflets and samples promoting the product.

-In Charles Dickens' "The Haunted Man and the Ghost's Bargain" Mrs Tetterby returns home and takes "a substantial slab of hot pease pudding wrapped in paper" from her basket.